Caraveo/solai/README.md

 # Solai - Your Smart CLI Assistant

 Solai is an AI-powered command-line interface assistant that helps you find and execute the right commands for your tasks.
-It uses OpenAI's GPT to convert natural language queries into system commands, with built-in safety confirmations and OS-specific command generation.
+It supports both local AI (via Msty Studio) and cloud AI (OpenAI) to convert natural language queries into system commands, with built-in safety confirmations and OS-specific command generation.

 It came in a dream.
 "Thank you for this gift."